dsahu469/recruit-crm/README.md

 # RECRUIT-CRM Assignment

-Welcome to Project Name!
+Welcome to Recruit-CRM Assignment!
 This is a [Laravel](https://laravel.com/) project that provides a comprehensive API for managing candidates.

 ## Installation